-Columns A-C (For Information)
+Columns A-C (For information)

-54. These columns cover the Service Group Reference, Flow Number and Train Reporting Number.
+- 53. These columns cover the Service Group Reference, Flow Number and Train Reporting Number.
 Completion of these columns is not mandatory.
-Whilst these columns do not form part of the contract, entering appropriate details here helps to identify particular access rights against specific train services.

-55. The Service Group Reference is intended to identify access rights relating to particular customers.
-They can also inform the process of transferring access rights
+Whilst these columns do not form part of the access contract, entering appropriate details here helps to identify the characteristics of particular access rights against specific train services. - 54.
+The Service Group Reference is intended to identify access rights relating to particular customers.
+They can also inform the process of transferring access rights (under the process in Part J of the Network Code) between freight operators where, for example, a customer freight haulage contract is retendered and won by another freight operator.
+The parties may, by mutual agreement, amend these three columns without our approval.